SumanRoy004/Multilingual-Sentiment-and-Language-Analyzer/README.md

 # Multilingual Sentiment and Language Analyzer
 - This application basically takes the any text or paragraph in any language and detects the sentiment of the language in english and also detects the original language type of given text and also gives the english translation of the given text.
 - Here is an finetuned LLM model which is finetuned from the base model unsloth/llama-3.2-3b-instruct-unsloth-bnb-4bit using a sentiment and translated dataset with unsloth library for efficiently finetunning the base model.This finetuned LLM model processes the whole work in the application.
-- Model repository:
+- Finetuned model repository :

      [![Hugging Face Model](https://img.shields.io/badge/HuggingFace%20Model-FFD21F?style=for-the-badge&logo=huggingface&logoColor=black)](https://huggingface.co/Suman2004/lang-trans-sentiment-analyser__finetuned-llama-3.2-3b-instruct-unsloth-bnb-4bit)

-- Dataset repository after the processing the raw csv data:
+- Dataset repository after the processing the raw csv data :

    [![Hugging Face Dataset](https://img.shields.io/badge/HuggingFace%20Dataset-FFD21F?style=for-the-badge&logo=huggingface&logoColor=black)](https://huggingface.co/datasets/Suman2004/lang-trans-sentiment)